AWalterJackson/GI-PJ1/README.txt

 	The lighting is done by using the sun model to generate a vector representing the direction the sunlight is coming from relative to the XZ plane.
 	Other objects can then access this data using a function to read it from the sun, and this is used in their draw calls to calculate how they're lit.

+Custom controls Implementation:
+	Escape key: Exits application
+	Spacebar: Toggles cursor controls in-game.
+(Useful for maximising/minimising the window or doing other things whilst alt+tabbed)

-Refference for code used from other sources:
+References for code used from other sources:

+Thanks to Jimmy at http://gamedev.stackexchange.com/questions/37389/diamond-square-terrain-generation-problem for the implementation of DiamondSquare that the code in this program is based on.

 Thanks to Erik Rufelt on http://www.gamedev.net/topic/597393-getting-the-height-of-a-point-on-a-triangle/ for use of his algorithm for calculating what hight a given point in a 3d triange is, given the x and z coordinates